about

 Dipl.
 Ing.
 Freier Architekt BDA

-studied architecture at the University of the Arts in Berlin and completed his diploma at the chair of Prof. Rolf Mühlethaler ETH.
+completed his studies at the Berlin University of the Arts (UdK Berlin) under the supervision of Professor Rolf Mühlethaler ETH.
 He worked for Helga Blocksdorf, Bruno Fioretti Marquez, Staab (Berlin) and studiopez (Basel/Tel Aviv).
 He taught at TU Dresden (Prof. Christina Köchling, FOK) and at IKON TU Braunschweig, where his current research focuses on biogenic building materials within the context of opencultures.
+He is a registered member of the Berlin Chamber of Architects and was appointed to AKJAA (Working Group of Young Architects) in 2026.